AlexandraMeikle/AlexandraMeikle.github.io/_pages/experience.md

 Strengthening Circadian Rhythmicity in Mice Housed Under Dim Light at Night Through 3-HR Dark Pulses (2018)<br>

-Abstract: Timing cues for the circadian clock are diminished by artificial dim light at night in the home and urbanised environment; subsequently effecting the rhythmicity of sleeping patterns.
-Animal research has already shown that the presence of a dark pulse can act as a zeitgeber and improve synchronisation under the traditional light/dark cycle.
+*Abstract: Timing cues for the circadian clock are diminished by artificial dim light at night (DLAN) in the home and urbanised environment; subsequently effecting the rhythmicity of sleeping patterns.
+Animal research has already shown that the presence of a dark pulse can act as a zeitgeber and improve synchronization under the traditional light/dark cycle.
 The present study aims to examine the effect of dark pulses on mice housed under DLAN.
 A cross-sectional, counterbalanced mixed design was used to observe 4 days of 3-hour pulses on behavioural rhythms in male mice (n=23) exposed to a 12:12, DLAN schedule.
 The presence of a dark pulse significantly increased interdaily stability and decreased intradaily variability, and the magnitude of the effect on IV was stronger in young mice (3- 4 months) than in old (13-15 months); indicating a reduction in responsivity in the older group.
-The findings presented here exhibit an effective method for strengthening circadian rhythmicity in mice housed in DLAN, with potentially long-lasting effects on stability.
+The findings presented here exhibit an effective method for strengthening circadian rhythmicity in mice housed in DLAN, with potentially long-lasting effects on stability.*<br>

+Full download available on request<br>

 <br>